About Compost Bins and Rain Barrels

 - Planting native species in your yard can reduce the amount of water needed for gardens and can eliminate the need for fertilizers and chemicals.
 Native plans also support local wildlife by providing food, water, and shelter to songbirds, butterflies, and other pollinators as well as other native wildlife.

-Compost Bin and Rain Barrel For Sale
+Purchase a Compost Bin or Rain Barrel

 Rain Barrels: $60.00 (a $150 value)